Glossary Of Racing Terms

 Slicks: A treadless tire, used only on dry surfaces.
 Slicks provide maximum contact with the track surface, thereby enhancing grip.
 In wet conditions, treaded tires are used to dissipate the water buildup between the track and the tire surfaces in order to increase grip.

 Stagger: Right rear tire is larger in diameter than left rear tire, causing the race car to naturally want to turn left, to improve turning ability on ovals.

 Sticker tires: Slang term for new tires, derived from the manufacturer stickers placed on each brand-new tire.

-Superspeedway: A racetrack of more than 2 miles in length.
+Superspeedway: An oval racetrack of 1.5 miles or more in length.

-Telemetry: A radio device that relays information such as engine, tire, steering and throttle performance to team engineers in the pits.
+Telemetry: A radio device that relays information such as engine, tire, steering and throttle performance from the car on track to engineers on pit lane.
 The team can monitor both car and driver activity to ensure the car is performing properly.
-Also enhances driver safety by allowing the team to notice any developing mechanical problem the driver cannot foresee.
+Also enhances driver safety by allowing the team to notice any developing mechanical problem.

 Tire compound: A formula based on rubber polymers, oils, carbon blacks and curatives used to create a tire.
 The varying lengths and banking of racetracks require different compounds.